SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/BeforeHOL.md

 5. Select **Purchase**.

-6. The deployment will take 15-20 minutes to complete.
-Continue to the next Task while this is deploying.
+6. The deployment will take around 15-20 minutes to complete.

     To view the progress, select the **Deployments** link, then select the **Microsoft.Template** deployment.

     ![View template deployment status.](images/deployment-status.png)

-7. The deployment will take around 10 minutes to complete.

-8. You should follow all the steps provided *before* performing the Hands-on lab.
+7. You should follow all the steps provided *before* performing the Hands-on lab.